jacinabox/Transfer/README.md

-The FRP/stream processing library that will get you laid(TM) and make FRP comprehensible to C++ programmers.
+The FRP/stream processing library that makes arrowized FRP comprehensible to C++ programmers.

 Continuation passing style is leveraged to provide fanout of single inputs to multiple outputs (but the use of CPS is standard by this point).